GastonMontes/Crossover/crosschat-ios/README.md

 ## Tasks
 1. Find bugs and fix them, please do not spend your valuable time on structure modifications, focus on fixing bugs.
-2. Refactor ContentAnalyser and all of the Model classes.
-3. Find and fix the memory leak inside ChatMessageController class.
+2. Find and fix the memory leak inside ChatMessageController class.
-4. Implement #hashtags feature including all necessary unit tests.
+3. Implement #hashtags feature including all necessary unit tests.

 **PLEASE NOTE THAT ALL THE TASKS LISTED ABOVE ARE MANDATORY.**